Brooklyn Heights Promenade: 21st century

 With the construction of Brooklyn Bridge Park, the foreground view from the Promenade was given a more landscape-like look.
 Gentrification continues along the Promenade's route.
 The Squibb Park Bridge was constructed in 2013 to provide access between the promenade and park, but was rebuilt between 2019 and 2020 due to various structural issues.

 In 2017 the New York City Department of Transportation initiated a project to repair the section with a planned start in 2020 or 2021.
 Over time, the condition of the Promenade has worsened due to deterioration in its rebar structure.
 It was estimated that if nothing was done, vehicle weight restrictions would be placed on the expressway below it by 2026, and the Promenade section of the BQE would need to completely close for reconstruction by 2036.
 In fall 2018, the New York City Department of Transportation proposed two options.
 The cheapest option was to build a temporary 6-lane highway in the location of the Promenade while they repaired the underlying structure and BQE.
 This option would require the Promenade to be closed for six years and would cost $3.2 to $3.6 billion.

 Temporary viewing areas would be set up while the Promenade was being repaired, and at the conclusion of the project, part of the temporary highway would be converted into a widened promenade area.
 The other option was to repair the existing 3-lane highway below the Promenade one lane at a time.
 This would only require the Promenade to be closed for two years, and parts of the Promenade would stay open during construction, but reconstruction of the BQE itself would take at least 8 years and cost $3.4 to $4.0 billion.
 Because of sizable opposition to the cheaper option, mayor Bill de Blasio later stated that his administration was open to considering other ideas, including routing the expressway over the Brooklyn Bridge Park, slightly to the west.

 In popular culture

-The Promenade has appeared in the movies Annie Hall, Moonstruck, and They Came Together among others.
+The Promenade has appeared in the movies Annie Hall, Moonstruck, Sweet November, and They Came Together among others.

 Type O Negative and Carnivore frontman Peter Steele worked as a supervisor at the Promenade between the early 1980s and 1994.